zongruxie4/PuppyGit/README.md

 <a href=https://github.com/catpuppyapp/PuppyGit/releases>Github Release</a>

-###### PS:If you are an old user, maybe you was saw "PuppyGit Pro",and now it's disappered, Don't worry, No Difference Of "PuppyGit Pro" and "PuppyGit", just changed the name for simple.
+###### PS:If you are an old user, maybe you was saw "PuppyGit Pro",and now it's disappeared, Don't worry, No Difference Of "PuppyGit Pro" and "PuppyGit", just changed the name for simple.